for-ai/rl/paper.md

 	def step(action) -> state, reward, done
 ```

-The project includes agents like Deep Q Network`@mnih:2013`, Noisy DQN`@plappert:2017`, Vanilla Policy Gradient`@sutton:2000`, Deep Deterministic Policy Gradient`@silver2014deterministic` and Proximal Policy Optimization`@schulman2017proximal`.
+The codebase includes agents like Deep Q Network`@mnih:2013`, Noisy DQN`@plappert:2017`, Vanilla Policy Gradient`@sutton:2000`, Deep Deterministic Policy Gradient`@silver2014deterministic` and Proximal Policy Optimization`@schulman2017proximal`.
 The project also includes simple random sampling and proportional prioritized experience replay approaches, support for Discrete and Box environments, option to render environment replay and record the replay in a video.
 The project also gives the possibility to conduct model-free asynchronous training, setting hyperparameters for your algorithm of choice, modularized action and gradient update functions and option to show your training logs in a TensorBoard summary.

-In order to run an experiment, we run the below line.
+In order to run an experiment, run.

 `python train.py --sys ... --hparams ... --output_dir .... `

-Where “train.py” should never need to be modified for any of the typical single agent environments, this already takes a significant workload from the average reinforcement learning researcher as this deals with logging of reward, checkpointing, loading, rendering environment/ dealing with crashes and saving the experiments hyperparameters.
+Ideally, “train.py” should never need to be modified for any of the typical single agent environments.
+It covers the logging of reward, checkpointing, loading, rendering environment/ dealing with crashes and saving the experiments hyperparameters, which takes a significant workload off the average reinforcement learning researcher.

-We define the system we choose to run this on with;
-“--sys str” e.g. “local” for running on the local machine.
+“--sys”(str) defines the system chosen to run experiment with;  e.g. “local” for running on the local machine.
-Choose the environment with “--env str”
-Override hyperparameters with “--hparam_override str”
-Set training length “--train_steps int”
-Test episodes “--test_episodes int”
-Validation episodes “--eval_episodes int”
+“--env”(str) specifies the environment.
+“--hparam_override”(str) overrides hyperparameters.
+“--train_steps”(int) sets training length.
+“--test_episodes”(int) tests episodes.
+“--eval_episodes”(int) sets Validation episodes.
-Freeze model weights “--training bool”
+“--training"(bool) freeze model weights is set to False.
-Performing multiple versions of training/ testing with “--copies int”
+“--copies”(int) set the number of times to perform multiple versions of training/ testing.
-Turn rendering on/ off with “--render bool”
+“--render”(bool) turns rendering on/ off.
-Record the video with “--record_video bool”, which outputs a .mp4 of each recorded episode, soon to automatically generate a GIF.
+“--record_video”(bool) records the video with, which outputs a .mp4 of each recorded episode.
-“--num_workers int”, which seamlessly brings our synchronous agent into an asynchronous agent.
+“--num_workers"(int) seamlessly brings our synchronous agent into an asynchronous agent.

 # Full Example